arkency/posts/posts/2014-08-10-apns-and-utf8.md

 ...
 183 bytes for user input

-If your payload (required for the app to properly behave when the notification is clicked) is bigger or your message is longer you are left with even fewer bytes.
+If your payload (required for the app to properly behave when the notification is clicked) is bigger or your message is longer you are left with even fewer bytes of user input.

 ## Not everything can be truncated